grpc/grpc.github.io/_posts/2018-10-23-grpc-web-ga.md

 We are excited to announce the GA release of [gRPC-Web](https://www.npmjs.com/package/grpc-web), a JavaScript client library that enables web apps to communicate directly with gRPC backend services, without requiring an HTTP server to act as an intermediary.
+"GA" means that gRPC-Web is now Generally Available and stable and qualified for production use.

 <!--more-->